terrylinla/react-native-sketch-canvas/README.md

 > - Can undo strokes one by one.
 > - Can serialize path data to JSON.
 So it can sync other devices or someone else and continue to edit.
 > - Save drawing to a non-transparent image (png or jpg) or a transparent image (png only)
 > - Use vector concept.
-So sketches won't be cropped between different sizes of canvas.
+So sketches won't be cropped in different sizes of canvas.

 ## Installation